 The inspiration for this walk came from studying the High Weald Landscape Trail (HWLT).
 The final section of this long-distance path joins two interesting towns, both members of the historic Confederation of Cinque Ports.
 The landscape between them is nicely varied, with flat grazing marshland in wide river valleys interspersed with low hills containing steeply-sloping wooded valleys (gills), fields and orchards.
 Most of the walk follows this well-waymarked published trail, with detours to pubs or places of interest at Wittersham and Peasmarsh.

 The route continues across Reading Sewer and climbs onto the Isle of Oxney, an area of high ground which at one time was surrounded by the sea and river channels.
-A detour off the HWLT through an attractive wood brings you to the village of Wittersham and lunch at the Swan Inn.
+A detour off the HWLT through an attractive wood brings you to the village of Wittersham and a pub lunch.
 In the afternoon the route crosses the Rother Levels, where the wide river is popular with anglers.
 It then climbs gently through pastures and a wood towards Peasmarsh and a possible mid-afternoon break.
 The walk concludes with a gradual descent past orchards into the open valley of the River Tillingham, one of three rivers flowing towards Rye.